My portfolio of paintings created from paper pulp and organic materials.

 Most of the paintings on this page are framed in 1 1/2" - 2" deep frames depending on the thickness of the artwork.
 The frames are handsome custom made wood oak frames that set off the work beautifully.
 See photo above.

-The Maine landscape is my primary studio so long as the weather allows.
-When it doesn't I enjoy painting still life and memory pieces in my studio at Lucid Stage, 29 Baxter Blvd, Portland, Maine.
-I work in oil, soft pastel, watercolor and acrylic depending on the location and the weather.
+The landscape is my primary studio so long as the weather allows.
+When it doesn't I enjoy painting still life and memory pieces in my studio at Western Avenue Studios in Lowell, Mass.
+I'm lucky enough to have opportunites to paint in northern California in addition to my work in Maine and New Hampshire.
+I work in oil, watercolor, acrylic and pastel depending.
 I am also a paper maker and sometimes work with paper pulp as a medium.
-I am a member of the executive board of Pastel Painters of Maine and organize their plein air paintouts.
+I am a member of Plein Air Painters of Maine and N.H.
+Plein Air Painters.
+For more information please visit my website: www.kathleendaughan.com